gavestonhall/MyCopy_CG_OnboardingProject/README.md

 # Onboarding Project for Code Groovers
-First project with Laravel, and a web framework in general.
+My first project with Laravel, and a web framework in general.
+Includes my solution on implementing a small Deployment Request system.

 This repository my solution for a simple [Laravel](laravel) application utilizing the [cg/forms](cg-forms) package.
 This will give you a good introduction to [PHP](php), Laravel, cg/forms and [Postgresql](postgresql).